mdn/translated-content-de/files/de/web/api/viewtimeline/index.md

 #### Ergebnis

-Scrollen Sie, um das Subjektelement in der Animation zu sehen.
+Scrollen Sie, um das Subjektelement in Animation zu sehen.

 {{EmbedLiveSample("Tracking the progress of a view progress timeline", "100%", "480px")}}